FellowTraveler/Open-Transactions-old/README.md

 data files, and messages resemble PGP-signed XML files.
 All objects serialize to a string.

+-- SMART CONTRACTS are now supported (scriptable clauses).
+These make it possible for users to design their own financial instruments, without having to change the OT code itself.
+To read more about this concept, see Nick Szabo: http://www.erights.org/smart-contracts/index.html

 -- The philosophy of the software is based around the SEPARATION OF POWERS (issuers and transaction servers being separate entities -- See Loom for another example of this.) as well as the DISTRIBUTION